Make this reusable fabric journal cover using a printable journal page!

 Attach the Outside Cover to the Stabilizer

-Cut a piece of fusible Peltex stabilizer 1″ wider and 1″ longer than the journal.
-Peltex stabilizer is thick, easy to sew by machine, and is perfect for making fabric journal covers.
-A 5″ x 7″ journal opens out to 10″ x 7″, so I cut the Peltex 11″ wide x 8″ high.
-Cut two pieces of fabric for the outer cover and lining 1″ wider and 1″ longer than the Peltex.
+Cut a piece of heavyweight stabilizer 1″ wider and 1″ longer than the journal.
+This type of stabilizer is thick, easy to sew by machine, and is perfect for making fabric journal covers.
+A 5″ x 7″ journal opens out to 10″ x 7″, so I cut a piece 11″ wide x 8″ high.
+Cut two pieces of fusible webbing the same size.
+Cut two pieces of fabric for the outer cover and lining 1″ wider and 1″ longer than the stabilizer.
 I cut my fabric pieces 12″ wide x 9″ high.

-Center the Peltex on the wrong side of the outside fabric piece, then iron it so that the pieces are fused together.
+Iron the pieces of fusible webbing to the heavyweight stabilizer, one on each side.
+Center the heavyweight stabilizer on the wrong side of the outside fabric piece, then iron it so that the pieces are fused together.

 Center the fabric print on top of the fabric, and sew it close around the outside edges.
-Peltex is easy to sew by machine using a standard sewing machine needle.
+This type of heavyweight stabilizer is easy to sew by machine using a standard sewing machine needle.

 I added some free motion stitching around the flower and butterfly to emphasize the designs.